omggga/fms-passport-check/README.md

-## Update
+## Updates
-Tests have been updated and package and lock files have been corrected.
+- Tests have been updated.
+- Corrections made to package and lock files.

-Processing functions have been updated, requests are now processed via node-fetch instead of deprecated request.
+- Transitioned to node-fetch for request processing, replacing the deprecated request library.

-## API list
+## API
 - [validate](#validate)

 ## validate